KriVaTri/EVCM/README.md

 6. Restart of integration or cable disconnect
    Start/Stop is synchronized to the persisted Start/Stop Reset state (only the user can change the Reset switch).

+7. Auto unlock OFF and cable just connected
+   Conditions may allow charging to start, but EVCM will not unlock the lock automatically.
+Manually unlock the lock to allow charging to start.
+Automatic re‑lock behavior (after charging starts or on cable removal) remains unchanged.

 ---

 ## 18) Troubleshooting